Colour Foundation +

 Design Processes Subject Bundle

 Design Processes is an introduction to the foundations of interior design and decoration process and development.
 It begins and expands the knowledge of conceptualisation and the phases of design work.

-In this subject you will produce a range of samples and concept realisations which show the creative application of processes to (non-digital i.e. not using software) 2- dimensional forms, obtaining knowledge of the design process as it applies to 2-dimensional work.
-Develop at least two concepts, substantiated and supported with sufficient information to allow for implementation to occur.
+In this subject you will produce a range of samples and concept realisations which show the creative application of processes to (non-digital i.e. not using software) 2- dimensional forms.
+You will learn about the elements and principles of design, brainstorming and mind maps, composition uses, design techniques, sketching tips, as well as abstraction and illustration applications.
+You will also develop at least two concepts to brief, substantiated and supported with sufficient information to allow for implementation.
 Generate concepts and ideas that provide innovative solutions to identified issues.
 Obtain knowledge of legal requirements that affect work in the interior design industry context.